CONDITIONS

 Multidisciplinary Support

 Relieving pain often requires addressing both the physical cause and the body’s response to ongoing pain signals.
-Collaboration with pain specialists, physiotherapists, or dietitians when needed ensures that patients receive comprehensive services tailored to their specific needs.
+Collaboration with pain specialists, physiotherapists or dietitians when needed ensures patients receive comprehensive services tailored to their individual needs.

 Self-Management of Pelvic Pain

 Self-management of pelvic pain involves making lifestyle changes to reduce symptoms and improve quality of life.
-Exercise, such as gentle stretching or yoga, can help reduce tension and improve flexibility.
-Dietary changes, such as increasing fiber intake or avoiding trigger foods, can also help manage symptoms.
-Stress management techniques, such as meditation or deep breathing, can help reduce stress and anxiety.
-Additionally, getting enough sleep, practicing good bowel habits, and avoiding smoking and excessive alcohol consumption can help reduce the risk of pelvic pain.
+Exercise such as gentle stretching or yoga can help reduce tension and improve flexibility.
+Dietary changes such as increasing fibre intake or avoiding trigger foods can also help manage symptoms.
+Stress management techniques such as meditation or deep breathing can help reduce stress and anxiety.
+Getting enough sleep, practicing good bowel habits and avoiding smoking and excessive alcohol consumption can help reduce the risk of pelvic pain.

 Preventing Pelvic Pain

 While pelvic pain cannot always be prevented, there are steps that can be taken to reduce the risk.
-Maintaining a healthy weight, engaging in regular exercise, and practicing stress management techniques can help reduce the risk of pelvic pain.
-Getting enough sleep, eating a balanced diet, and avoiding smoking and excessive alcohol consumption can also help reduce the risk.
-Women can reduce their risk of pelvic pain by practicing good menstrual hygiene, getting regular check-ups, and seeking medical attention if symptoms persist or worsen.
-Men can reduce their risk of pelvic pain by practicing good prostate health, getting regular check-ups, and seeking medical attention if symptoms persist or worsen.
-By taking these steps, individuals can reduce their risk of pelvic pain and improve their overall health and well-being.
+Maintaining a healthy weight, exercising regularly and practicing stress management techniques can help reduce the risk.
+Getting enough sleep, eating a balanced diet and avoiding smoking and excessive alcohol consumption can also help reduce the risk.
+Women can reduce their risk of pelvic pain by practicing good menstrual hygiene, getting regular check-ups and seeking medical attention if symptoms persist or worsen.
+Men can reduce their risk of pelvic pain by practicing good prostate health, getting regular check-ups and seeking medical attention if symptoms persist or worsen.
+By taking these steps individuals can reduce their risk of pelvic pain and improve their overall health and wellbeing.

 Living with Pelvic Pain

-At Happiher, we take your pain seriously — offering not just diagnosis and treatment, but validation and support at every step.
+At Happiher we take your pain seriously — offering not just diagnosis and treatment but validation and support at every stage.

 You are not “imagining” your symptoms.
-You deserve care that recognises the full picture.
+You deserve care that recognises the whole picture.

 Why Choose Happiher for Pelvic Pain Management?

-Pelvic pain is common — but it’s never “normal” to live in pain.
-You deserve answers, relief, and a clear path forward.
+Pelvic pain is common — but it’s never normal to live in pain.
+You deserve answers, relief and a way forward.

-At Happiher, we’re here to listen carefully, diagnose thoughtfully, and treat effectively — helping you move from pain to empowerment.
+At Happiher we listen, diagnose and treat — and help you from pain to power.

-Persistent pelvic pain can be exhausting, disruptive, and deeply frustrating — especially when it’s misunderstood or dismissed.
-If you’re living with ongoing pain in your lower abdomen, pelvis, or lower back, you deserve answers, support, and expert care.
+Pelvic pain is exhausting, disruptive and frustrating – especially when it’s misunderstood or dismissed.
+If you’re living with ongoing pain in your lower tummy, pelvis or lower back you deserve answers, support and expert care.

 At Happiher, we take pelvic pain seriously.
-As a private gynaecologist in London, I offer a thorough, compassionate approach to diagnosing the underlying causes of pelvic pain and developing tailored treatment plans to help you feel better.
+As a private gynaecologist in London, I offer a thorough and compassionate approach to diagnosing the underlying causes of pelvic pain and developing a treatment plan to help you feel better.

-Pelvic pain refers to discomfort or aching felt in the pelvis area, below your belly button and between your hips.
+Pelvic pain is discomfort or aching felt in the pelvis area, below your belly button and between your hips.
 It can be:

 Acute (sudden and severe)

 Pelvic pain can happen unexpectedly and vary in intensity.
-Pain may be dull, sharp, burning, or cramping — and may radiate to your back, thighs, or lower abdomen.
+Pain may be dull, sharp, burning or cramping – and may radiate to your back, thighs or lower tummy.

 Pelvic pain is a common condition that affects both men and women, causing discomfort or pain in the pelvic area.
-The pelvic area is the region between the hip bones, and it contains several organs, including the female reproductive organs, bladder, and colon.
-Pelvic pain can be acute or chronic, and it can range from mild to severe.
-In some cases, pelvic pain can be a symptom of an underlying disease or condition, such as endometriosis, fibroids, or infection.
-Proper diagnosis and treatment are essential to manage pelvic pain and improve quality of life.
+The pelvic area is the region between the hip bones and contains several organs including the female reproductive organs, bladder and colon.
+Pelvic pain can be acute or chronic and can range from mild to severe.
+In some cases pelvic pain can be a symptom of an underlying disease or condition such as endometriosis, fibroids or infection.
+Proper diagnosis and treatment are key to managing pelvic pain and improving quality of life.

 Symptoms of Pelvic Pain

-The symptoms of pelvic pain can vary depending on the underlying cause.
-Common symptoms include pain or discomfort in the pelvic area, which can be constant or intermittent.
-Other symptoms may include bloating, constipation, bleeding, or difficulty urinating.
-In some cases, pelvic pain can be accompanied by other symptoms, such as fever, chills, or nausea.
-Women may experience symptoms such as heavy or irregular menstrual bleeding, while men may experience symptoms such as painful urination or ejaculation.
-It is essential to seek medical attention if symptoms persist or worsen over time.
+Symptoms of pelvic pain can vary depending on the underlying cause.
+Common symptoms include pain or discomfort in the pelvic area which can be constant or intermittent.
+Other symptoms may include bloating, constipation, bleeding or difficulty urinating.
+In some cases pelvic pain can be accompanied by other symptoms such as fever, chills or nausea.
+Women may experience symptoms such as heavy or irregular periods, men may experience symptoms such as painful urination or ejaculation.
+If symptoms persist or worsen seek medical attention.Pelvic pain can come from many causes – some related to the reproductive organs, some to the bowel, bladder or musculoskeletal system.

 Common gynaecological causes include: